seantansey/react_firebase_auth_starter_kit/README.md

 1. Fork and clone repository.
 2. npm install
 3. Create a project on firebase (https://console.firebase.google.com/)
+4. Enable Email/Password sign up method in the firebase authentication tab
-4. Create a .env file
+5. Create a .env file
-5. Populate the .env file with the following, replacing the X's with code the config code from firebase:
+6. Populate the .env file with the following, replacing the X's with code the config code from firebase:

     REACT_APP_API_KEY = XXXXXXXXXXXXXXXXXXX